VisionScale/.github/profile/README.md

 ## Hi there 👋

-[MeterHub](https://meterhub.sun-praise.com) is an organization focusing on meter readings.
+VisionScale is an organization focusing on image digit pairing.

 <!--